-The PKK is a militant Kurdish organization operating mainly in Turkey.
+The PKK is a militant Kurdish organization.
 In the 1980s it started an armed struggle for cultural and self-determination.

 The left-wing militant organization was founded in 1978 in Turkey by a group of students around Abdullah Ocalan, who has been improsoned since1999.
-The Kurds make up over 20% of the Turkish Population and have been repressed for decades.
-Here you find an automatic compilation of DW Content referring to the PKK.
+The Kurds make up over 20% of the Turkish population and have been repressed for decades.
+Here, an automatic compilation of DW Content referring to the PKK.

 Turkey's longstanding campaigns against Kurdish militants in Iraq and in Syria are under the spotlight after alleged Turkish strikes killed nine tourists in northern Iraq.
 It's led to a new flaring of regional tensions.

 Last week, 13 Turkish citizens were killed in northern Iraq during military operations against the Kurdistan Workers' Party (PKK).
 Turkey says it's a terror organization and is using it to malign opposition politicians.